UK politician's effort to outlaw PC component reselling gains steam

 While any future regulation, should it come about, would likely only protect PC gamers from these practices with later generations of tech, there is at least precedent for such legislation to come into force.
 The UK has previously outlawed the reselling of gig, show, and other entertainment tickets for profit, to prevent such a market from running wild.

+Chapman does, however, note that such a bill becoming law is unlikely.

-I still have some reservations to the ramifications of such a ban if not properly policed, and any such measures must be properly curtailed as to not affect the market in not-so-ideal ways—the second-hand market springs to mind, which remains a great asset to PC gaming.
+I also have some reservations to the ramifications of such a ban, if one were to come around, if not properly policed.
+Any such measures must be properly curtailed as to not affect the market in not-so-ideal ways—the second-hand market springs to mind, which remains a great asset to PC gaming.
 But surely any such ban on reselling would help prevent malicious practices for profit, and that's bound to do some good, right?